paularintaharri/OpenWeatherApp/frontend/README.md

 # Frontend

 The frontend is a simple application implemented with the React framework.
 It retrieves weather data through the backend API and displays it in a simple table.
+Weather data table was created using [MUI](https://mui.com/) React component library.

 ## Getting Started